powsybl/powsybl-open-loadflow/docs/advanced_programming/lfnetwork_loader_postprocessor.md

 }
 ```

-For example, if you have a need to copy some extra data from iIDM elements to LfNetwork elements `PropertyBag`
+For example, if you have a need to copy some extra data from IIDM elements to LfNetwork elements `PropertyBag`
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-open-loadflow/latest/com/powsybl/openloadflow/network/PropertyBag.html),
 you may proceed as follows: